Politics, Philosophy, and Economics, BS

-Named President of Northeastern’s Global Journal for International Affairs, which is entirely student run, written, & published.
+Francesca was named President of Northeastern’s Global Journal for International Affairs, which is entirely student run, written, & published.

-Took Global Justice with Prof. Serena Parekh and applied issues of global justice from an ethical perspective within a socio-economic & political framework.
+She took "Global Justice" with Professor Serena Parekh and applied issues of global justice from an ethical perspective within a socio-economic & political framework.

-Had a co-op with the International Committee of the Red Cross Delegation, encapsulating her humanitarian ambitions and satisfying her lifelong interest in the legal field.
+Francesca completed her first co-op with the International Committee of the Red Cross Delegation, encapsulating her humanitarian ambitions and satisfying her lifelong interest in the legal field.